Machine Wallet Guardrails

 Vehicle Wallet Roles

-In an autonomous deployment, the vehicle wallet plays two distinct roles in the MPCP authorization pipeline.
+In an autonomous deployment, the vehicle wallet plays the session authority role:

 Session Authority

-The wallet creates and signs the SignedBudgetAuthorization (SBA) before the session begins.
-This establishes the session-level spending envelope:
+The wallet creates and signs the SignedBudgetAuthorization (SBA) for each payment.
+This establishes the per-payment spending envelope:

 - Sets

-maxAmountMinor— the total spend ceiling for the session - Sets
+maxAmountMinor— the amount for this specific payment - Sets

 destinationAllowlist— the permitted payees - Binds to the PolicyGrant via